The costs of your education at CapU will include tuition and program fees, incidental fees and additional costs for supplies and equipment.

 Capilano University offers some courses tuition-free for Canadian citizens and permanent residents, as well as seniors.

 You can take classes through Adult Basic Education in English, math, sciences, computers and study skills.

-If you're a Canadian student, you're able to take English-as-a-second-language (ESL) classes for free.
+If you're a Canadian student, you're able to take tuition-free English-as-a-second-language (ESL) classes.